tsingson/otter/docs/performance/throughput.md

 ### Conclusion

-Otter shows fantastic speed under all workloads except extreme write-heavy, but such a workload is very rare for caches and usually indicates that the cache has a very small hit ratio.
+Otter shows fantastic speed under all workloads except extreme write-heavy, but such a workload is rare for caches and usually indicates that the cache has a very small hit ratio.